daniel-lerch/korga/README.md

 Steps 4. and 5. can also be performed in the ChurchTools web interface: [Official Documentation](https://hilfe.church.tools/wiki/0/API%20Authentifizierung#logintoken)

+> [!WARNING]]
-> ⚠️ For security reasons it is not recommended to let Korga use your ChurchTools admin account.
+> For security reasons it is not recommended to let Korga use your ChurchTools admin account.

 Grant the following permissions to Korga's user: